top of page

 Net profit and CAGR

-The net profit of over 20 million USD in the analyzed strategy is 10 times higher than the Benchmark (S&P 500 Index via SPY ETF, marked in yellow on the chart), which is over 2 million USD.
-This translates to a CAGR of 18.8% compared to 10.5%.
-This means the analyzed strategy achieves a much higher net profit and average annual return rate, highlighting its exceptional efficiency in generating long-term profits.
+The net profit over $10M in the analyzed strategy is more than 4x higher than the Benchmark (S&P 500 Index via SPY ETF, marked in yellow on the chart), which achieved over $2,4M.
+This translates to a CAGR of 16.17% compared to 10.97%.
+This means the analyzed strategy still achieves a much higher net profit and average annual return rate than the benchmark, highlighting its strong long-term efficiency.

 Drawdown and Return/Drawdown ratio